 Grateful for a chance to exercise my Spanish and intrigued to hear his explanation, I lowered the volume of the video I had been watching.
 In Spanglish, I listened to the man’s story.

-When he was three years old and visiting his grandparents’ farm in Spain, his older cousins locked him inside a crowded enclosed chicken coop.
+When he was three years old and visiting his grandparents’ farm in Spain, his elder cousins locked him inside a crowded enclosed chicken coop.
 He was trapped in there from day until dusk.
 He could hear his grandma beckoning, “Eddie, ¿dónde estás?”
 Paralyzed by fear, Eddie did not respond.
 He did not want to further upset the furious fowls with loud shouts.
 Hour after hour, the chickens pecked at little Eddie in the dark.
 It was not until he summoned the courage to expose his location that he was rescued to safety.
 What began as an innocent prank turned into a daylong nightmare and a lifelong angst.

 Saddened by his experience and touched by his sharing, I offered the still-tormented man a glass of cold water. “¿Quieres agua?”
 He gratefully accepted and drank it quickly after he finished chemically treating my apartment.
 Between his gulps, we talked some more.
 He seemed at ease now.
 I learned that he earned a degree in entomology from the same university I had attended.
 We discussed the value of education and my recent graduation.
 He spoke proudly about his extermination business being family-owned and operated.
 I told him of my attempt at freelancing.
 He commented that my Spanish pronunciation is “muy buena” even if my foreign vocabulary is lacking.
 I agreed with him about my need of practice.